matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

        4. `"none"`: Reject the invite request.

 #### Invite Rejection
-If an invite is to be rejected, the homeserver *should* respond with M_FORBIDDEN error code, and the error message: "This user is not permitted to send invites to this server/user"
+If an invite is to be rejected, the homeserver *should* respond with M_FORBIDDEN, and the error message: "This user is not permitted to send invites to this server/user"

 #### Example:
 ```js